 The sweet taste of the pulao demands something spicy companion.
-Here enters the kosha mangsho which is nothing but briased meat, mostly goat in this case.
-There is an age old tradition of animal sacrifices associated with Durga Puja, which is still continuing on many homes steeped deeper in ancient rituals and traditions and at the same time, many families has replaced the animal sacrificial ritual with the vegetables like chalkumro or white pumpkins.
+Here enters the kosha mangsho which is nothing but braised meat, mostly goat in this case.
+There is an age old tradition of animal sacrifices associated with Durga Puja, which is still continuing in many homes, steeped deeper in ancient rituals and traditions and at the same time, many families has replaced the animal sacrificial ritual with the vegetables like chalkumro or white pumpkins.
 Hence, eating meat during Durga puja is perfectly legitimate (albeit the reasons are more gastronomic than religious) and particularly on Navami night.

 Check the recipe for shahi garam masala used here.

-- Gobindobhog rice / Basmati rice : 2 cup
+- 2 cups Gobindobhog rice / Basmati rice

 - Cashews and raisins : a handful each